Arthurmtro/nestjs-langchain-tools/README.md

 }
 ```

-Check out the complete streaming demo in `/test/example-app/streaming-demo.html` for frontend implementation examples.
+Check out the complete interactive demo in `/test/example-app/interactive-demo.html` for frontend implementation examples.

 ### Command-line Testing with curl